martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-Wildcard certificates, those that have an identifier with "\*" as the left-most DNS label, automatically vouch for any single-label host names within their domain, but not multiple levels.
+Wildcard certificates, those that have an identifier with "\*" as the left-most DNS label, automatically vouch for any single-label host names within their domain, but not multiple levels of domains.
 This can be convenient for administrators but also poses the risk of vouching for rogue or buggy hosts.
 See for example {{Defeating-SSL}} (beginning at slide 91) and {{HTTPSbytes}}